GNSPS/pixelstrike-cisco-hackathon/README.md

 And that is the reason why you'll see I actually bypassed the framework's REST response method and `echo`ed all the objects `json_encoded`.

 Also you might note the API isn't really REST.
-That's because Tropo JS script engine gets even weirder with POST requests and as we were really short on time we decided to stick only with GET requests.
+That's because Tropo's JS script engine gets even weirder with POST requests and as we were really short on time we decided to stick only to GET requests.

 **TL;DR**
 - Try a simple JSON echo in whatever language you're using if Tropo isn't getting data from your API